CFT-HY/HILA/README.md

 ~~~

-Method calls in loops that change the field element.

 # Goals

- 1. Profile and optimize the CUDA version
-     * Optimize also cpu code to be fair
- 1. Write a comprehensive test suite for existing and new features
+ 1. Write tests for existing and new features
- 1. Compile and run and OpenACC version
+     * Test also things that fail.
+The test basically defines how things should work.
  1. Extend both to support:
      * Fourier transform of field variable
      * If statements in a loop
      * Reduction on dimension (so f(t) = sum_x g(x,t))
- 1. Array-of-Struct-of-Arrays layout
+     * Array-of-Struct-of-Arrays layout
- 1. MPI
+     * MPI
+ 1. Implement OpenACC once the compiler version is updated
  1. Get rid of NDIM
  1. Fix direction loops
  1. Extend field to allow lattice as input